TariqAHassan/EasyMoney/_sources/README.txt

 Overview
 ~~~~~~~~

-EasyMoney is a set of tools for:
+Project Summary
+'''''''''''''''

+This package is primarily intended to be used in the domain of Data Science.
+Many data analysis projects involve analyzing money, often from very different sources.
+This can create a lot of problems when the time comes to compare these sources of information,
+which may be separated in time (inflation), currency (conversion) and the ways in which these
+sources refer to the currency being used (e.g., ISO Alpha2 Codes vs. Currency Codes).
+EasyMoney is intended to abstract away all such complexities to make comparisons across
+these dimensions extremely simple.

+It should also be noted that despite being targeted towards the world of
+data analysis, the tools provided by EasyMoney are intended to be of utility in
+wide range of domains.

+Feature Summary
+'''''''''''''''

--  computing inflation
+- Computing Inflation
--  currency conversions
+- Currency Conversion
--  adjusting a given currency for inflation
+- Adjusting a given currency for Inflation
--  'normalizing' a currency, i.e., adjust for inflation and then convert
-   to a base currency.
+- 'Normalizing' a currency, i.e., adjust for inflation and then convert to a base currency.
--  doing all of the above without having to memorize currency codes!
+- Relating ISO Alpha2/3 Codes to Currency Codes or a Country's Natural Name.

 **NOTICE: THIS TOOL IS FOR INFORMATION PURPOSES ONLY.**